tristanpenman/n64-heart-rust/README.md

 5. [Libdragon in C](#libdragon-in-c)
 6. [Libdragon in Rust](#libdragon-in-rust) - Incomplete
 7. [More Graphics in Rust](#more-graphics-in-rust) - Incomplete

+These are described in more detail below.

+## Hardware

+Let's start by revisiting the N64 hardware specifications.
+First released in 1996, the N64 boasted some impressive specs for the time...

+* The main processor is a **64-bit NEC VR4300**, with 24KB of L1 cache.
+This is a MIPS R4300i-based CPU, running at 93.75 MHz.
+Raw performance is 125 MIPS (million instructions per second).
+* This is augmented with the **Reality Coprocessor (RCP)**, running at 62.5 MHz.
+This processor consists of two main components, the Reality Signal Processor (RSP), and the Reality Display Processor (RDP).
+* The system includes **4.5MB of Rambus RDRAM**.
+4MB of this is visible to the CPU, with the remaining 0.5MB used by the RCP for tasks such as anti-aliasing and Z-buffering.
+Expandable to 9MB (8MB CPU-accessible).

+The RCP is an early example of a highly programmable GPU.
+It offers flexible graphics and audio processing capabilities, via programmable microcode.

+## Homebrew Scene

+The Nintendo 64 homebrew scene is buzzing right now.
+There's a very active Discord community, with yearly homebrew competitions.
+It used to be common for homebrew projects to use Nintendo's proprietary SDK (Libultra and NuSystem).
+These days, many homebrew developers choose to use [libdragon](https://github.com/DragonMinded/libdragon), an alternative SDK that has been developed from the ground up to be free and open source.

+All of this is in large part thanks to the existence of flash carts, which make it possible to run homemade ROMs on physical hardware, without specialised SGI hardware.
+Flash carts support loading games via SD card or USB, with the USB interface also being available for debugging purposes.

+## Libraries

+Programming the Nintendo 64 without software support (i.e. libraries) is a daunting task.
+Unlike earlier consoles, the parallelism and complexity of the RCP means that each Nintendo 64 game effectively contains its own mini operating system.

+### Libultra

+Libultra (part of the official Nintendo 64 SDK) is a library that included functions for managing memory, scheduling tasks, accessing controllers and other input devices, and interfacing with the console's graphics and audio subsystems.

+While not strictly necessary for Nintendo 64 development, Libultra handles some of the most basic requirements of any non-trivial ROM, and is better thought of as a minimal OS for the console.

+We'll see shortly that it is possible to bypass Libultra entirely, and make a functioning N64 ROM using pure Rust code.

+### NuSystem

+For many projects, even Libultra would be considered unnecessarily low-level.
+The official N64 SDK also included a library called NuSystem.
+This was designed to be easy to use (easier than Libultra!).
+It abstracts away many of the low-level details of programming the N64, allowing developers to focus on high-level game development.

+Even if you choose not to use NuSystem for your own projects, it is a good place to start for getting a grasp on N64 development, and the official SDK includes a number of examples for all the major features of the console.

+### Libdragon

+Libdragon is an open-source SDK for Nintendo 64.
+It aims for a complete N64 programming experience while providing programmers with modern approach to programming and debugging.

+Libdragon was initially focused on 2D development, but significant progress has been made on 3D support, with the latest development ([unstable](https://github.com/DragonMinded/libdragon/wiki/Unstable-branch)) branch including an OpenGL 1.1 port, with full T&L support.
+It also provides a very modern debugging interface.

+## Basics

+Our first step is to compile Rust for the MIPS processor in the N64.
+The N64's VR4300 CPU is based on the MIPS III instruction set, which happens to be an instruction set supported by `rustc`.
+The most straight-forward way to do this is to use `xargo`, passing in a JSON file describing the target architecture.

+TODO

+## Examples

 ### Old School C